lkpallarca/lkpallarca/README.md

 :computer: As a Software Developer, I graduated from the bootcamp [Avion School](https://www.avionschool.com/).
 I got a glimpse of the possibilities of web development and learned to expand my network and connect with more people within the industry.
 Learning never stops and as a result, I am filled with purpose to strive for more.

-:airplane: As an Aeronautical Engineer, I graduated from [PATTS College of Aeronautics](https://www.patts.edu.ph/) and accomplished my OJT at [Civil Aviation Authority of the Philippines](https://caap.gov.ph/).
+:airplane: As an Aeronautical Engineer, I graduated from [PATTS College of Aeronautics](https://www.patts.edu.ph/) and accomplished my Training at [Civil Aviation Authority of the Philippines](https://caap.gov.ph/).
 Having experienced the engineering and governing side of aviation, I am always interested about the progress of the aviation industry.

 ## Get in touch
 - Gmail: kencepallarca@gmail.com